Scroll Top

 We often hear questions like “I was sexually abused as a boy by a nun, was I sexually abused?” or “I was sexually abused as a girl by a nun, was I sexually abused?”

-Fortunately, our culture is beginning to understand the pain and long-term negative effects caused by female predators.
+Fortunately, our culture is beginning to understand the pain, long-term negative effects, and signs of child abuse caused by female predators.
 Despite damaging stereotypes like the “hot teacher” and the “sexy nun,” it is sexual abuse when an adult woman sexually exploits a child.

 We support you and we believe you.